 - Ex: The following education and/or skill sets are preferred….

-Note: All job ads are automatically posted in: HERC, Higher ED, and Washington Post.
+Note: All job ads are automatically posted in: HERC, Higher ED, and the Washington Post.

 Before the Search

-For questions or to register for an upcoming session, please contact the Organization Development and Learning team at email@example.com or 703-993-4516.
+For questions or to register for training, please contact the Organizational Development and Learning team at firstname.lastname@example.org.

 During the Search

-During the search, it is crucial that the committee review each qualified application as well as the supplemental materials for that particular search.
-If candidates have not met the posting criteria or fail to attach the required materials, the committee reserves the right to not consider the applicant.
-This method must be applied to all applicants consistently.
-Creating a system for reviewing applications and resumes will help you improve your chances of including the most relevant candidates in your interview pool.
+Each qualified application must be reviewed alongside the supplemental materials for that particular search.
+If an applicant does not meet the posting criteria or fails to attach the required materials, the committee reserves the right not to consider the applicant.
+This standard must be applied to all applicants consistently.
+Establishing a system for reviewing applicants will improve your chances of including the most relevant candidates in your interview pool.

 Determining Viable Candidates

-Please see the sample hiring matrix (Excel) to help your committee develop one that is right for your search.
+A selection matrix should be used for every competitive search.
+Please review this sample selection matrix to help your committee develop a matrix that is right for your search.

 It is required that committee members ask the same initial questions of all candidates, without exception.
 Follow up questions are permissible.
 Interview questions must be written prior to the commencement of the interview process.